OCA/account-fiscal-rule/account_ecotax/README.rst

 apply to companies based in the DOM-TOMs (Guadeloupe, Martinique, Guyane, Réunion, Mayotte).

-It add Ecotaxe amount on invoice line. furthermore, a total ecotaxe are added at the footer of each document.
+It add Ecotax amount on invoice line. furthermore, a total ecotax are added at the footer of each document.

-To make easy ecotaxe management and to factor the data, ecotaxe are set on products via ECOTAXE classifications.
-ECOTAXE classification can either a fixed or weight based ecotaxe.
+To make easy ecotax management and to factor the data, ecotax are set on products via ECOTAXE classifications.
+ECOTAXE classification can either a fixed or weight based ecotax.

-A product can have one or serveral ecotaxe classifications.
-For exemple wooden window blinds equipped with electric motor can have ecotaxe for wood and ecotaxe for electric motor.
+A product can have one or serveral ecotax classifications.
+For exemple wooden window blinds equipped with electric motor can have ecotax for wood and ecotax for electric motor.

-This module version add the possibility to manage several ecotaxe classification by product.
+This module version add the possibility to manage several ecotax classification by product.
 A migration script is necessary to update from previous versions.

 There is the main change to manage in migration script:

-renamed field model old field new field account.move.line unit_ecotaxe_amount ecotaxe_amount_unit product.template
+renamed field model old field new field account.move.line unit_ecotax_amount ecotax_amount_unit product.template
-manual_fixed_ecotaxe force_ecotaxe_amount
+manual_fixed_ecotax force_ecotax_amount

-changed fields model old field new field product.template ecotaxe_classification_id ecotaxe_classification_ids
+changed fields model old field new field product.template ecotax_classification_id ecotax_classification_ids

-added fields model new field account.move.line ecotaxe_line_ids product.template ecotaxe_line_product_ids
+added fields model new field account.move.line ecotax_line_ids product.template ecotax_line_product_ids

 **Table of contents**